Agora: Trust Less and Open More in Verification for Confidential Computing: Binary Verification

 where we omit a few other modified flags for simplicity.

-To aid subsequent steps of binary verification, the Code Preprocessor performs two very basic analyses on the IR code, namely static single-assignment (SSA) transformation and control-flow graph (CFG) construction.
-For example, the SSA form of the above example is:
+To aid subsequent analysis steps, the Code Preprocessor performs basic static single-assignment (SSA) transformation and control-flow graph (CFG) construction on the IR.
+For example, the SSA form of the above example can be

-where all registers and flags are assigned to a unique name after each assignment.
-Since SSA transformation and CFG generation are standard~\cite{lam2006compilers}, we omit the details in the paper.